Mobile push notifications

 Note

-The Bloomreach Engagement editor always displays fonts in the left-to-right formatting.
+The Bloomreach Engagement editor always shows fonts in left-to-right formatting.
 However, the actual push notification is either left-to-right or right-to-left formatting according to the user's device settings.
-For example, in the case of Arabic font, the Bloomreach Engagement editor displays the font from left to right, but if you send a push to the user who has the phone set up in the right-to-left formatting, the notification is displayed in the right to left formatting too.
+For example, with Arabic font, the Bloomreach Engagement editor shows the font from left to right, but if you send a push to a user who has their phone set up in right-to-left formatting, the notification is displayed in right-to-left formatting too.

 If you're using Windows, you can add emojis to push notifications by right-clicking.
 Or simply, press "win" + "."